-Required: At least one of the modules OPM 501, 502, 561, 581, or 582 (parallel attendance possible); further modules may be accepted by Professor upon request.
+Formal: At least one of the modules OPM 501, 502, 561, 581, or 582 (parallel attendance possible); further modules may be accepted by Professor upon request.

-Recommended: Participants should be familiar with the fundamentals of Operations Management and Service Operations Management.
-Furthermore, students need a basic knowledge in mathematics (including linear programming) and in statistics (probability distributions).
+Recommended: Participants should be familiar with the fundamentals of Operations programming) and in statistics (probability distributions).

+Management and Service Operations Management.
+Furthermore, students need a basic knowledge in mathematics (including linear

+programming) and in statistics (probability distributions).

-Obligatory registration: no Further Information on the registration:
+Obligatory registration: no Further Information on the registration: -

-Courses Hours per week Self-study ECTS
+Courses Hours per week Self-study

-Lecture & Exercise class 2 6 4
+Lecture & Exercise class 2 6

-Exercise class 2 2 2
+Exercise class 2 2

 ECTS in total 6

-Form of assessment Team assignments and final exam
+Form of assessment Written exam, option al bonus assignmen it

 Lecturer/Person in charge Prof. Dr. Cornelia Schön

 Duration of module 1 semester

-Offering Spring semester

-Language English
+English

-Program-specific educational goals LG 2, LG 5